Merc5Dark/Ethical-hacking/README.md

 Reporting: Documenting and reporting vulnerabilities, along with recommendations for mitigation, to the system owner.

 Remediation Support: Assisting the organization in implementing the necessary fixes and security enhancements.

+## Ethical Hacking Methodology
+Ethical hackers follow a structured methodology to ensure a systematic and thorough approach.
+This methodology typically includes the following steps:

+Reconnaissance: Gathering information about the target system or network.

+Scanning: Identifying open ports, services, and potential vulnerabilities.

+Gaining Access: Attempting to exploit vulnerabilities to gain unauthorized access.

+Maintaining Access: Once access is achieved, maintaining it to assess the extent of the compromise.

+Covering Tracks: Removing any evidence of the intrusion.

+Analysis and Reporting: Documenting findings and providing recommendations for improving security.